Please ensure Javascript is enabled for purposes of website accessibility

 Fur (1995), Migdalia Cruz

-This course explores identity and sexuality in 20th and 21st-century Anglophone Theatre, examining the ways in which theatre engages with, deconstructs, challenges, and resists normative gender and sexuality.
+This course explores identity and sexuality in 20th-century Anglophone Theatre, examining the ways in which theatre engages with, deconstructs, challenges, and resists normative gender and sexuality.
 We will adopt an intersectional approach to the subject and analyze the theatrical, literary and aesthetic means by which plays confront issues of identity, in the context of power relations, race, and politics.
 The course surveys theoretical and critical approaches to identity and sexuality (Gender Studies, Feminist Criticism, Queer Theory) and charts how different theories and methodologies work in practice engaging with a variety of theatrical texts and performances.
-It explores the queering of the stage and the performance of gender identity and sexuality, starting with the fin de siècle decadent erotica of Oscar Wilde, proceeding with Lillian Hellman as representative of the politically aware body of important women playwrights and the “Marriage Play” of Harold Pinter.
-The course also explores the explicitly homosexual agenda of Tony Kushner’s “angelology” and the queer eternity of the contemporary Latino theatre of Matthew López in its reworking of the canon.
-The final stop is an exploration of Migdalia Cruz’s contemporary experimentation and daring heights.
-The course thus aims at developing a complex critical approach to plays from the 20th-century Anglophone scene.
+It explores the queering of the stage and the performance of gender identity and sexuality, starting at the end of the nineteenth century with Oscar Wilde’s decadent erotica, proceeding with Lillian Hellman as representative of the politically aware body of important women playwrights and the Vicious “Marriage Play” of Edward Albee.
+The course also explores the explicitly homosexual agenda of Tony Kushner’s “angelology” and the Latino theatre of Migdalia Cruz in its contemporary experimentation and daring heights.
+The course ends with a seminar and screening of Simon Stephens’ contemporary reworking of the canon.
+Thus, it offers a complex critical approach to plays from the 20th and 21st-century Anglophone scene.
 Clips from film adaptations of the plays and performances will help explore ways of “reading” identity and sexuality on stage (West End, Broadway or bohemian club theatres, Off-Broadway, fringe).

 Ημερομηνία δημιουργίας